General Finishes Gel Stain

 Hammering It Home…

 Here are the projects where we’ve used this gel stain.
-To see detailed steps and pictures, click the project below.
+For detailed steps on how to gel stain kitchen and bathroom cabinets, click the project below.